ParaGroup/WindFlow/README.md

 * <strong>-DFF_BOUNDED_BUFFER</strong> -> enables the use of bounded lock-free queues for pointer passing between threads.
 Otherwise, queues are unbounded (no backpressure mechanism)
 * <strong>-DDEFAULT_BUFFER_CAPACITY=VALUE</strong> -> set the size of the lock-free queues capacity.
 The default size of the queues is of 2048 entries.
 We suggest the users to greatly reduce this size in applications that use GPU operators (e.g., using values between 16 to 128 depending on the available GPU memory)
 * <strong>-DNO_DEFAULT_MAPPING</strong> -> if set, FastFlow threads are not pinned onto the CPU cores and are scheduled by the Operating System
-* <strong>-DBLOCKING_MODE</strong> -> if set, FastFlow queues use the blocking concurrency mode (pushing to a full queue or polling from an empty queue might suspend the underlying thread)
+* <strong>-DBLOCKING_MODE</strong> -> if set, FastFlow queues use the blocking concurrency mode (pushing to a full queue or polling from an empty queue might suspend the underlying thread).
+If not set, waiting conditions are implemented by busy-waiting spin loops.

 Some macros are useful to configure the run-time system when GPU operators are utilized in your applications.
 The default version of the GPU support is based on explicit CUDA memory management and overlapped data transfers, which is a version suitable for a wide range of NVIDIA GPU models.
 However, the developer could want to switch to a different implementation that makes use of the CUDA unified memory support.
 This can be done by compiling with the macro <strong>-DWF_GPU_UNIFIED_MEMORY</strong>.
 Unified memory support has a variable performance dependening on the underlying GPU models and the version of the CUDA driver.